 If you do not qualify for expunction, you may still be eligible for record sealing through an order of non-disclosure when you complete deferred adjudication.

-The following are crimes which are never eligible for record sealing in Texas:
+The following are crimes that are never eligible for record sealing in Texas:

 - Domestic violence